Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Introduction

-Data-driven methods for battery cycle life prediction are generally black-box models developed based on machine learning or deep learning approaches.
-These methods capture the mapping between inputs and desired outputs during training.
-Data-driven methods can be either non-probabilistic or probabilistic.
+Data-driven methods for battery cycle life prediction are generally black-box models developed based on machine learning or deep learning approaches to capture the mapping between inputs (e.g., features extracted from incremental capacity curves \cite{she2021battery}) and desired outputs (e.g., SoH).
+These methods can be either non-probabilistic or probabilistic.
 Non-probabilistic data-driven methods include autoregression (AR) based models \cite{long2013improved} \cite{zhou2016lithium}, artificial neural network (ANN) \cite{wu2016online} \cite{hu2015advanced} \cite{zhang2018long} and support vector machine (SVM) \cite{nuhic2013health} \cite{qin2015robust}.
-Despite the high accuracy of these non-probabilistic data-driven methods on cycle life point prediction, they are unfortunately not able to provide any uncertainty level of their predictions.
+Despite the high accuracy of these non-probabilistic data-driven methods on cycle life point prediction, they are unfortunately not able to provide any uncertainty estimate of their predictions.
 The uncertainty level of predictions can enable a system or a user to make risk-informed decisions \cite{klas2018uncertainty}.
-For this reason, probabilistic data-driven methods like Gaussian process regression (GPR) \cite{richardson2019battery} \cite{liu2013prognostics} and relevance vector machine (RVM) \cite{wang2013prognostics} \cite{liu2015lithium} can be a better choice, as they have the ability to output probability density function (PDF), and predict both the cycle life and the associated confidence interval.
-However, the development of these probabilistic data-driven methods is still at an early stage.
-Few existing models are built on battery data under widely varying operating conditions, such as in an EV application since the performance of these data-driven methods is highly dependent on the structure of the selected model and its hyperparameters.
-Therefore, their robustness and adaptation to real applications are questionable.
+For this reason, probabilistic data-driven methods like Gaussian process regression (GPR) \cite{richardson2019battery} \cite{liu2013prognostics} and relevance vector machine (RVM) \cite{wang2013prognostics} \cite{liu2015lithium} can be a better choice, as they have the ability to output a probability density function (PDF), and predict both the cycle life and the associated confidence interval.